kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 "database.password": "dbz" = Password for the connection.

-"database.server.id": "184054" = Debezium captures CDC data by identifying itself to MySQL as a MySQL server participating in a replication cluster, and therefore it needs to provide a server id.
+"database.server.id": "184054" = Debezium captures CDC data by identifying itself to MySQL as a MySQL server participating in a replication cluster, and therefore needs to provide a server id.

 "topic.prefix": "dbserver1" = Prefix to append to the Kafka topic.